matrix-org/mjolnir/README.md

 If you change the configuration, you will need to restart Synapse.
 You'll also need to restart Synapse to install the plugin.

+## Enabling readable abuse reports

+Since version 1.2, Mjölnir offers the ability to replace the Matrix endpoint used to report abuse and display it into a room, instead of requiring you to request this data from an admin API.

+This requires two configuration steps:

+1. In your Mjölnir configuration file, typically `/etc/mjolnir/config/production.yaml`, copy and paste the `web` section from `default.yaml`, if you don't have it yet (it appears with version 1.20) and set `enabled: true` for both `web` and
+`abuseReporting`.
+You may wish to look at other options while you're there.
+2. Setup a reverse proxy that will redirect requests from `^/_matrix/client/r0/rooms/([^/]*)/report/(.*)$` to `http://host:port/api/1/report/$1/$2`, where `host` is the host where you run Mjölnir, and `port` is the port you configured in `production.yaml`.
+For an example nginx configuration, see `test/nginx.conf`.
+It's the confirmation we use during runtime testing.

 ## Development

 TODO.
 It's a TypeScript project with a linter.